DominikFX/ITMD547-Project/README.md

-# Hawk Warehouse - ITMD547-Project
+# Hawk Warehouse - ITMD547 Project
 Hawk Warehouse is a web application built for the Illinois Tech to streamline the resale and rental of campus furniture and equipment.
 It provides a modern, responsive interface for browsing available items, managing inventory, and tracking orders.
 The project is hosted on Azure Static Web Apps with continuous deployment from GitHub.

 ## Features